 Please apply by email and indicate name, address and Matrikelnummer (privacy will be observed) and suggest a topic you are interested in.

-Final applications are due by 20 December 2018.
-Topics will be discussed with professor Elisabetta Fiocchi before this date.
+Final applications are due by 30 May 2020.
+Topics will be discussed with Prof. Dr. Elisabetta Fiocchi before this date.

 Registrations are binding.